MorganKryze/ConsoleAppVisuals/docs/api/index.md

 With Position.cs and Placement.cs, it belongs to the tools classes.

 ### TextStyler.cs

 This class is used to style the text.
 It contains the methods to apply a specific style to a text.
 Often used for the title.
 It may be useful to create your own style.

+### Table.cs

+This class is used to create a table.
+It may be useful to display data in a table on the screen.

+### Matrix.cs

+This class is used to create a matrix.
+It may be useful to display data in a matrix on the screen.

 ### Position.cs